Kanazawa Station

 Traveling by Shinkansen

 The easiest and most comfortable way to travel from Kanazawa to Nagano is on the shinkansen bullet train.
-A non-reserved seat on the Hakutaka service will get you to Nagano Station in 1 hour and 26 minutes, and a reserved seat on the Kagayaki service will get you there in just 1 hour and 5 minutes.
-The fare for a non-reserved seat is 8,440 yen.
-Fares for reserved seats vary but are usually around 500 yen more.
+A Hakutaka service will get you to Nagano Station in about 1 hour and 26 minutes, and the faster Kagayaki service can make the trip in about 1 hour and 5 minutes.
+Kagayaki trains are all reserved, while Hakutaka trains have non-reserved ordinary seats in some cars.
+Ordinary non-reserved fares are around 8,600 yen, and ordinary reserved fares are around 9,200 yen, with exact fares depending on seat type, season, and purchase method.
 However, these services are fully covered if you have a Japan Rail Pass.
+Pass holders should reserve seats before boarding Kagayaki trains.
 For more information see our article on the Hokuriku Shinkansen.

 A Hokuriku shinkansen train at Kanazawa Station